 2 3/4 cups powdered sugar, plus more if needed

-1 1/2 teaspoons fresh lavender blooms (corollas and calyxes only), very finely minced, or pulverized using a mortar and pestle
+1 1/2 teaspoons fresh lavender flower heads (corollas and calyxes, no stems), very finely minced, or pulverized using a mortar and pestle

 1 teaspoon finely grated fresh lemon zest (yellow part of the skin)